ryanamannion/logutil/README.md

 This script creates a log file (just a text file) named with the date in the scheme `YYYY-MM-DD.txt`

-By default it creates it in ~/logs, if the dir does not exist it will create it
+By default it creates it in `~/logs`, if the dir does not exist it will create it

 The editor is easily configurable in the file.
-By default it is set to micro, that is what I use
+By default it is set to `micro`, that is what I use

 ## Usage: